eightfish-org/eightfish/README.md

 # EightFish

+What is EightFish?

+EightFish is a development framework (maybe the first one) for the Open Data Application (ODA).
+The theory of the ODA locates [here](https://medium.com/@daogangtang/the-road-to-open-web-b684879a5571).
+In short description: EightFish powers the ODAs, ODAs constitute the Open Web.

-EightFish(8fish) is a framework to develop a decentralized application in Web2 development style.
+Concretely, EightFish(8fish) is a framework to develop a decentralized application in Web2 development style.

 Unlike the smart contract blockchain tech stack most DApps adopt, EightFish makes your own network, a sovereign network which doesn't reply on any other Web3 layers or services.